 “This partnership powers our company in a sustainable way while reducing our power costs and securing our supply for the long-term.

-A further 10-year PPA with Flow Power will supply the business energy retailer with 20MW of power and enable local businesses to access low-cost renewable energy.
+A further 10-year Power Purchase Agreement with Flow Power will supply the business energy retailer with 20MW of power and enable local businesses to access low-cost renewable energy.

 David Evans, Flow Power Director of Engineering and Projects, comments,

 “Today’s opening is a significant step in Flow Power’s commitment to bringing renewable power to Australian businesses”, said

 “Karadoc is one of ten offtake agreements that we signed in 2018, and we are now able to offer wind and solar in each mainland NEM state to customers.
 We look forward to offering low cost renewable power to more businesses.”

 The plant was constructed by Melbourne-based Beon Energy Solutions who explained during the tour the contribution Karadoc has made to the regional economy.

 Glen Thomson, General Manager of Beon Energy Solutions, comments,

 “Victoria is becoming a renewable powerhouse and Beon is proud to be part of this transformation.”